davidvela/davidvela/README.md

 😁🌟🐳🤐👾🔥♠ ♥ ♦ ♣

+- ⚡ Fun fact: “Perfection is achieved not when there is nothing more to add, but rather when there is nothing more to take away.”
+Antoine de Saint-Exupery 🤴🏼
 <!--
 **davidvela/davidvela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 [![image](https://github.com/davidvela/davidvela.github.io/blob/master/images/daftpunktocat-guy.gif =20x20)